aimclub/evoguess-ai/docs/source/user_manual/function.rst

 * **solver** -- Instance of `Solver <function_modules/solver.module.html>`_ module.
 * **measure** -- Instance of `Measure <function_modules/measure.module.html>`_ module.
-* **min_solved** -- Доля задач из оценочной выборки, для которых обязательно должно быть найден разрешающая подстановка значений. По умолчанию: 0.
+* **min_solved** -- The proportion of tasks in from the random sample for which a resolving substitution of values must be found.
+Default: 0.

 .. code-block:: python